Bobby Sharp: Can-Am School

 In 2016, Sharp moved to Ontario to further his training with Scott D'Amore and Johnny Devine.

 Ontario Wrestling

 Bobby Sharp debuted for Global Force Wrestling in a tag team match with partner Cody Deaner at the October 2nd Global Showdown 2016 event in Mississauga.
 The event was taped for TV.

+Return to Edmonton

+Bobby Sharp returned to Edmonton at some point and wrestles know for companies like Top Talent Wrestling and Real Canadian Wrestling.

 Personal life

 Sharp is in a long time relationship with fellow wrestler Kat Von Heez.
 In 2015 they both auditioned for the WWE series Tough Enough.

 On December 24, 2015; Sharp proposed to longtime girlfriend Von Heez.